By: Jeremy Neisser

 When comparing pretty much any brand against each other, there are some obvious differences in midsole foam quality, upper mesh, durability, and overall ride.
 With this in mind let’s dive into those qualities from each brand and see the differences that surface.

-New Balance is well known for featuring its Fresh Foam midsole in many of its shoes.
-This foam is known for its soft, bouncy, and lightweight feeling as it cradles your foot for greater comfort.
+New Balance makes a quality neutral shoe as they are well known for featuring its Fresh Foam midsole in many of its shoes.
+This Fresh Foam is known for its soft, bouncy, and lightweight feeling as it cradles your foot for greater comfort.
 However, it is not well known for its durability.